SRHarvey00/Blueberry/README.md

 ![Blueberry🫐](https://github.com/SRHarvey00/Blueberry/assets/131985528/5d01eef2-ea20-4b97-8e21-776df888cb9b)

 # Blueberry
- Currently Playing Spotify Song As Wallpaper for Gnome and inital support for MacOS
+ Blueberry is a program that displays a user's 'Currently Playing' Spotify Song As Wallpaper for Gnome and inital support for MacOS.